Scotland in the early modern period: Mary, Queen of Scots

-While these events progressed Queen Mary had been raised as a Catholic in France, and married to the Dauphin, who became king as Francis II in 1559, making her queen consort of France.
+While these events progressed Queen Mary had been raised as a Catholic in France, and married to the Dauphin of France, who became king as Francis II in 1559, making her queen consort of France.
 This also made her family with King Henry and Queen Catherine of France.
 When Francis died in 1560, Mary, now 19, elected to return to Scotland to take up the government in a hostile environment.
 Despite her private deeply catholic religion, she did not attempt to re-impose Catholicism on her largely Protestant subjects, thus angering the chief Catholic nobles.
 Her six-year personal reign was marred by a series of crises, largely caused by the intrigues and rivalries of the leading nobles.
 The murder of her secretary, David Riccio, was followed by that of her unpopular second husband Lord Darnley, father of her infant son, and her abduction by and marriage to the Earl of Bothwell, who was implicated in Darnley's murder.

 Mary and Bothwell confronted the lords at Carberry Hill and after their forces melted away, he fled and she was captured by Bothwell's rivals.
-Mary was imprisoned in Loch Leven Castle, and in July 1567, was forced to abdicate in favour of her 13-month-old son James VI.
+Mary was imprisoned in Lochleven Castle, and in July 1567, was forced to abdicate in favour of her 13-month-old son James VI.
 Mary eventually escaped and attempted to regain the throne by force.
 After her defeat at the Battle of Langside by forces led by Regent Moray in 1568, she took refuge in England.
 In Scotland the regents fought a civil war on behalf of the king against his mother's supporters.
 In England, Mary became a focal point for Catholic conspirators and was eventually tried for treason and executed on the orders of her kinswoman Elizabeth I.